puppetlabs/trapperkeeper/README.md

 # trapperkeeper

 Trapperkeeper is a clojure framework for hosting long-running applications and services.
+You can think of it as a "binder", of sorts--for ring applications and other modular bits of clojure code.

 It ties together a few nice patterns we've come across in the clojure
 community:

 * Stuart Sierra's ["reloaded" workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded)